 Sudan is known to have one of the highest rates of female genital mutilation (FGM) in the world.
 Some 87% of women and girls aged between 14 and 49 in the country have undergone the procedure according to the UN.
 Legislation outlawing the practice and making it punishable by three years in jail was passed in 2020.

 - Pray for progress towards a just and fair political system that allows freedom and dignity for all Sudan’s people.

 - Pray for Christian converts from Islam, for whom the cost of discipleship may be very high.

-- Pray for peace in areas still wracked by conflict.
+- Pray for peace and stability in areas that have been wracked by conflict.
 Give thanks that elsewhere, societal relations across different religions are generally good, and pray that this will continue.

 - Pray for the growth of Sudan’s economy and for better opportunities for the 47 per cent who live below the poverty line.